 Benefits of Effective Ancillary Service Utilization in Contract Negotiations

 A major step in negotiation practices revolves around performing a SWOT analysis.
 This identifies, as per the acronym, Strengths, Weaknesses, Opportunities, and Threats.
 Effective integration of ancillary services provides benefits to each of these categories.

-- Weaknesses and Threats – A lack of differentiated services or sub-specializations can be a major threat during contract negotiations.
+Weaknesses and Threats – A lack of differentiated ancillary services or sub-specializations can be a major threat during contract negotiations.
 Ancillary services can provide a salve for this deficit.

-Having a reputation for quality care and satisfaction is critical for getting the best reimbursements from payors during the contract negotiation process.
+Having a reputation for quality health services and satisfaction is critical for getting the best reimbursements from payors during the contract negotiation process.
 Utilizing as many tools as possible, including ancillary care, will help establish your position.

 When it comes to forming contracts with payors, providers struggle with several issues.
-Most providers have one primary objective: keeping the doors open and providing patients with the best service available.
+Most providers have one primary objective: keeping the doors open and providing patients with the best medical services available.
 For many of these organizations, contract negotiations are a secondary problem with first-order consequences.